tasmota/docs/docs/TasmoAdmin.md

 ## Installation

+### Docker

+TasmoAdmin is available as a Docker image on [GitHub packages](https://github.com/orgs/TasmoAdmin/packages/container/package/tasmoadmin).

+This is a Linux Alpine  based image with Nginx and PHP7 installed.
+It supports multiple architectures, **amd64** (i.e. Synology DSM), **arm** (i.e. Raspberry PI3) and  **arm64** (i.e. Pine64).
+Check out the [Guide for TasmoAdmin on Docker](https://github.com/TasmoAdmin/TasmoAdmin/wiki/Guide-for-TasmoAdmin-on-Docker) for setup instructions.

+This is the recommended way to get up and running.

 ### Windows
-A ready to use TasmoAdmin-XAMP-Portable-\*.zip is available on the [release page](https://github.com/reloxx13/TasmoAdmin/releases) and is based on XAMPP.
+A ready to use TasmoAdmin-XAMP-Portable-\*.zip is available on the [release page](https://github.com/TasmoAdmin/TasmoAdmin/releases) and is based on XAMPP.

 1. Download the XAMPP Zip package from the releases page
 2. Extract the Zip (recommend to put the xamp folder on C:\